 The employee will receive a copy of the board’s findings and recommendation.

 Reexamination Board.
 A reexamination board must include at least one individual from the original board.
-The board questioning during reexamination will focus on the areas identified The board may explore any area where identified during the conduct of the reexamination.
+The board questioning during reexamination will focus primarily on the areas identified for remediation.
+The board may explore any area where remediation was identified during the conduct of the reexamination.

 Board Documentation.
-The Board’s recommendations are forwarded to the Regional Administrator or Office Director for Upon certification, the qualification will be the and the date of certification
+The Board’s recommendations are forwarded to the Regional Administrator or Office Director for approval via memorandum.
+Upon certification, the qualification memorandum will be placed into the Agencywide Documents Access and Management System (ADAMS) and the qualification information entered into the Talent Management System (TMS) by sending a request to trainingsupportresource@nrc.gov.
+The request to the TMS support group shall include the person’s name, qualification achieved, date qualified, and the Accession number of the ADAMS entry.
+The certification document that was placed into ADAMS and recorded in TMS shall serve as proof of inspector qualification.
+The inspector may retain their qualification signature and equivalency card(s).
+The training coordinator for the responsible office should ensure copies of all certificates and certification memoranda are sent to trainingsupportresource@nrc.gov.

+05.04 Interim Qualification

+Interim qualification may be granted in circumstances such as when some required training courses are not offered, and no equivalent courses are available.
+An interim qualification might also be granted when proficiency has been completed in some but not all the study guide training related to inspection procedures.
+A determination must be made by the qualification board and the trainee’s supervisor that the inspector will be able to conduct inspections without an adverse impact to inspection quality.
+Achieving interim qualification allows an inspector to be assigned to all procedures in which the inspector is proficient including the full scope of inspection-related activities, to be performed independently with routine oversight and supervision.
+Interim qualification is granted on a case-by-case basis by the Regional Administrator.
+Full qualification should be sought in an expedited manner following interim qualification.
+The inspector’s immediate supervisor should ensure completion of any remaining qualification items.

 05.05 Special Circumstances

-Budget , delays in establishing replacement contracts, or unavailability of critical instructors might result in the long-term unavailability of NRC-controlled courses required for formal qualification.
-In this case, the , will communicate this to the cognizant Division Directors.
+Budget restrictions, delays in establishing replacement contracts, or unavailability of critical instructors might result in the long-term unavailability of NRC-controlled courses required for formal qualification.
+In this case, the ADHRTD, OCHCO, will communicate this to the cognizant Division Directors.
 This does not remove the need for the qualifying employee to attend the required course, or a suitable alternative, if one can be found.
 It is expected that employee schedules will be adjusted as necessary to allow and require the employee to attend the required training when it is made available.
-Requests for course substitutions or other equivalent training activity shall be submitted by the qualifying individual’s immediate supervisor to the cognizant Division Director for approval
+Requests for course substitutions or other equivalent training activity shall be submitted by the qualifying individual’s immediate supervisor to the cognizant Division Director for approval as equivalent experience.

+05.06 Deviations

+Deviations are needed when proficiency requirements have not been maintained, and the qualified individual seeks to conduct independent inspection.
+Deviation requests must identify the reasons why proficiency requirements could not be completed on schedule and state why the individual is considered to be appropriately capable to conduct inspections.
+Deviation requests may be submitted by the immediate supervisor of the qualifying or qualified individual to the appropriate Division Director.
+Requests can be made via email or memorandum.

+The qualification journals listed in this IMC specify the total requirements for an individual to be qualified.
+Regions and headquarters divisions may not incorporate additional requirements and make them a condition of qualification under this IMC.

-05.06 05.07 Other Administrative Requirements
+05.07 Other Administrative Requirements

 Formal Training Requirements and Expectations.